-- 2.1 To undertake the role of appointed person for the Council in all matters relating to the Criminal Records Bureau and / or the Disclosure and Barring Service. - 2.2 To administer the issuing of concessionary travel permits for elderly people to eligible persons.
+- 2.1 To undertake the role of appointed person for the Council in all matters relating to the Criminal Records Bureau. - 2.2 To administer the issuing of concessionary travel permits for elderly people to eligible persons.

 3. Public Health